jonssonjunior94/jonssonjunior94.github.io/README.md

 Open PowerShell or Terminal

-Copy and paste the code below, then press enter
+Copy and paste the code below:

 `irm https://get.activated.win | iex`

+Then press enter.

 &nbsp;